limamau/abc-model/README.md

 # ABC Model
-A simple model coupling biosphere and atmosphere, but made fully differentiable using JAX.
+A simple model coupling biosphere and atmos, but made fully differentiable using JAX.

 ## Installation
 Install with